mythilyram/Revenue-Trend-Analysis-in-PostgreSQL/README.md

 		- months don't contain any information about the year.
   -
     		- If you only grouped by the month, you'd get monthly revenue values summed across all years.
     		- In other words, the January revenue would show the sum of January 2016, January 2017, and January 2018.
-	-To avoid that, we used EXTRACT() twice, with either year or month as the first argument.
+    		- To avoid that, we used EXTRACT() twice, with either year or month as the first argument.
 We also group all rows by both the year and month columns.

+ - Using the EXTRACT() function in PostgreSQL to generate revenue in period report is tricky, because you have to use it twice to tell apart years and months.
+ 		- However, there is one scenario when EXTRACT() is useful.
+		- Let’s say we want a report containing: quarterly revenue values. annual revenue values. the grand total revenue value.
+Here's an example of the result we'd like to achieve:  SEE PIC 2 IN

+rollup – result example

+Sound complicated?
+Here's a query to handle it:

+SELECT
+  EXTRACT(year FROM order_date) AS revenue_year,
+  EXTRACT(quarter FROM order_date) AS revenue_quarter,
+  SUM(amount) AS total_revenue
+FROM orders
+GROUP BY ROLLUP(
+  EXTRACT(year FROM order_date),
+  EXTRACT(quarter FROM order_date)
+)
+ORDER BY
+  EXTRACT(year FROM order_date),
+  EXTRACT(quarter FROM order_date);